 - Rental property owners enjoy federal and state tax breaks that are the envy of any business.
 That includes accelerated depreciation of invested capital, favorable tax breaks on capital gains, the ability to shift sale proceeds tax free into another rental property purchase, and very favorable treatment under the recent Republican tax law (especially for corporations).

-Dan Yukelson’s equivalence of rent control with socialism rings false precisely because the claim is groundless.
-Ideological treatises like ‘Rent Control’ are not germane to the rent control policy discussion.
-A price cap on allowed rent increases has nothing to do with housing production.
-Every new building in California is exempt from price control (and they have been since 1995).
+I don’t hear Yukelson grousing about any of the federal tax breaks enjoyed by investors in rental housing.
+Those are effectively subsidies from the state.
+Yukelson’s equivalence of rent control with socialism rings false precisely because the claim is groundless: a price cap on the allowed rent increase has nothing to do with housing production because every new building in California is exempt from price controls (and they have been since 1995).

-Now, some owners do choose not to invest in maintenance and they let their properties decline.
-Those landlords have chosen an alternative business model.
-Smart owners, though, do maintain their buildings to keep them attractive to prospective tenants.
+Now, some owners do choose not to invest in maintenance; they let their properties decline, unfortunately.
+Those landlords have chosen another business model: extracting the cash flow while tenant conditions degrade.
+Smart owners know that rental housing is a renewable resource and they maintain their buildings properly.

-The problem with the market for residential rental housing in Beverly Hills is that turnover is too low; longtime owners don’t want to part with their investment because it is a cash cow.
-Even when handed to heirs that next generation often doesn’t sell.
-So the supply of multifamily properties for sale is small and prices are reaching record highs.
-That makes it a challenge to renew the housing stock.
+The problem with the residential rental real estate market is not the depressed demand due to rent control; it is that turnover is too low.
+Longtime owners don’t want to part with their investment because it is a cash cow.
+Even when handed to heirs, the next generation often doesn’t sell.
+The supply of multifamily properties for sale is constrained.
+Prices are reaching record highs.
+Not a bad business to be in over the long term.

 In conclusion, rent stabilization has been pretty good for rental housing providers like Dan Yukelson.
 Asset values remain high.
 Rents are among the highest in the region.
 Top-quality city services keep their properties desirable (and those services are paid for by sales hotel taxes, not so much Yukelson’s property and business taxes).